tobi-wan-kenobi/bumblebee-status/docs/modules.rst

 Displays CPU utilization across all CPUs.

+Requirements:
+    * the psutil Python module for the first three items from the list above

 Parameters:
     * cpu.warning : Warning threshold in % of CPU usage (defaults to 70%)
     * cpu.critical: Critical threshold in % of CPU usage (defaults to 80%)